Quasi-isometric rigidity of three manifold groups: Prescription of subgroups up to finite index

 \begin{defn}[Deep residually finite Dehn fillings] A pared group $(G,\PP)$, $\PP=\{P_1,\ldots,P_n\}$, {\em has deep residually finite Dehn fillings} if it satisfies the following property $(\ast)$: \begin{enumerate}[$(\ast)$] \item for each $P_j\in\PP$, there exists a finite index subgroup $P_j^\circ <P_j$ such that, whenever $P^c_j < P^\circ_j$ is a normal finite index subgroup of $P_j$ for each $j$, the quotient $\overline{G}=G/\ll P^c_j,\ P_j\in\PP\gg$ is residually finite and $\overline{P}_j=P_j/P^c_j$ embeds in $\overline{G}$, where $\ll P^c_j,\ P_j\in\PP\gg$ denotes the smallest normal subgroup that contains $\{P^c_j,\ P_j\in\PP\}$. \end{enumerate} \end{defn}

-Let us explain the analogy with $3$-manifolds.
-A Dehn filling of a compact $3$-manifold $M$ consists in gluing a solid torus along a toroidal boundary component of $M$.
-On the level of fundamental groups, if $P<\pi_1(M)$ is the fundamental group of the toroidal boundary component, a Dehn filling yields a subgroup $P^c <P$ in each $P$ such that the fundamental group of the filled manifold is isomorphic to $\pi_1(M)/ \ll P^c,\ P\in\PP\gg$.
+Let us explain the analogy with {three}-manifolds.
+A Dehn filling of a compact {three}-manifold $M$ consists in gluing a solid torus along a toroidal boundary component of $M$.
+On the level of fundamental groups, if $P<\pi_1(M)$ is the fundamental group of the toroidal boundary component, a Dehn filling yields a subgroup $P^c <P$ in each $P$ such that the fundamental group of the filled manifold is isomorphic to $\pi_1(M)/ \ll P^c,\ P\in\PP\gg$. {Note that in this topological setting, the subgroup $P^c$ is cyclic with infinite index in $P$.}

 We will use this property to find finite index pared subgroups with prescribed parings through the following claim:

 \begin{cl} Let $(G, \{P_1,\ldots ,P_n\})$ be a pared group with deep residually finite Dehn fillings.